Invitation to Treat vs Offer

 Frequently Asked Questions about Invitation to Treat vs Offer

-What are two examples of an invitation to offer?
+What are the legal implications of mistakenly treating an invitation to treat as an offer?

 Save Article